LaVar Ball gets technical at AAU game, pulls team off the court

-The game was the second playoff game for his team and was ruled a forfeit after Big Ballers left in the second half.
+The playoff game was ruled a forfeit after Big Ballers left in the second half and Clutch Players Navy was awarded the win.
+Of note, Big Ballers was winning 69-60 at the time of the forfeit.

 Ball was upset about a foul call and repeated, “That’s not a foul, that’s not a foul.”
-He then questioned the official’s manhood and used a profanity in the official’s direction.
+He then questioned the official’s manhood and used a profanity to describe the call.

 After the call, you can see Ball wave toward his players, head toward the baseline and his players follow with their gear.